 Printing & Computing

 Computers and printers for law student use only are located in the Student Commons, adjacent to the first floor of the library.
-Each student is allotted a printing credit for the academic year.
-When the allotted pages are spent, you must add money to your Carolina Card account.
+To use these printers, you must add money to your Carolina Card account.
 Lexis-Nexis offers free printing of Lexis material to a printer in the Student Commons.

 The law library lends a variety of study materials.
 See the Circulation desk, Reference desk, or browse the Study Aids LibGuide for a list of available titles.